gene-git/Arch-mkpkg/README.md

 than what was used for previous build.

-An additional little benefit, if packages are up to date then running mkpkg is significantly faster than makepkg; can be something like 10x faster or more.
+An additional little benefit, if packages are up to date then running mkpkg is significantly faster than makepkg; can be something like 10x faster or even more.

 ## Whats New